ruth-connect/iot-microservices-spring-boot/README.md

 # iot-microservices-spring-boot
 Spring Boot application for Internet of Things microservices - currently works with EasyBulb/MiLight

+This leverages the MilightAPI code from stoman on GitHub - https://github.com/stoman/MilightAPI

 To start, run it as a Spring Boot application, and point a browser at http://localhost:61455/

 Available URLs are: